jphmrst/PLC/src/plc/vfp/Induction.lagda.md

     3 + (4 + 5)
   ∎
 ```
-Here we have displayed the computation as a chain of equations,
+Here we have displayed the computation as a chain of equations, one
-one term to a line.
-It is often easiest to read such chains from the top down
+term to a line.
+It is often easiest to read such chains from the top
-until one reaches the simplest term (in this case, `12`), and
+down until one reaches the simplest term (in this case, `12`), and
 then from the bottom up until one reaches the same term.

 The test reveals that associativity is perhaps not as obvious as first
 it appears.
 Why should `7 + 5` be the same as `3 + 9`?
 We might want
 to gather more evidence, testing the proposition by choosing other
 numbers.
-But---since there are an infinite number of
+But—since there are an infinite number of
-naturals---testing can never be complete.
+naturals—testing can never be complete.
 Is there any way we can be
 sure that associativity holds for _all_ the natural numbers?

 The answer is yes!
 We can prove a property holds for all naturals using
 _proof by induction_.

 ## Proof by induction